konstankinollc/konstankinollc/README.md

 ### Hi there 👋

 I'm the CEO & Founder of Konstankino Associates.
-We're a Dev[Sweet]Ops Accelerator, that helps companies plan, build and own their infrastructure in record time.
+We're a Dev[Sweet]Ops Accelerator that helps companies build and own their infrastructure in record time.

 Learn more about what we do here https://konstankino.com